duongdt011099/ac-multi-class-race-dashboard/README.md

 2. **Create the races.** Open the season and add each race event (name, country, and a point system — create one on the **Point Settings** page first if you haven't).
 3. **Add teams and drivers.** Use the **Teams** and **Drivers** pages.
 You can create drivers one by one, or add a whole batch from a preset file.
 4. **Set up the event.** Open the race and use the **Teams** tab to choose which teams are taking part.
-5. **Practice and Qualifying.** After the session, import its result file (the one produced by the Multi_Class app).
+5. **Practice and Qualifying.** After the session, import its result file (the one produced by the [Multi Class Race Leaderboard](https://github.com/duongdt011099/ac-multi-class-race) app).
 The race status moves to **in progress**.
 You can then export the qualifying grid and the race preset, ready to open in Content Manager.
-The Practice/Qualifying sessions could be imported from the Race Leaderboard app.
 6. **The race.** After the race finishes, import its result file from the race results folder.
 The dashboard builds the standings, applies the points, and marks the race as **finished**.

 ## Tips